Skip To Content

 Introduction to ArcGIS IPS Setup

-The ArcGIS IPS Setup app allows you to plan and perform survey recordings inside facilities to collect location data in areas where you want to enable IPS.
-Survey recordings can be uploaded from IPS Setup to an ArcGIS Online or ArcGIS Enterprise organization and converted to an indoor positioning file using the Generate Indoor Positioning File tool in ArcGIS Pro.
-An alternative approach to generate a positioning file without surveying a facility is also available if you have precise beacon positions and detailed wall information of the facility.
-To do this, you can use the Generate Indoor Positioning File Without Survey tool.
-Once you create an indoor positioning file, you can evaluate positioning accuracy using the IPS Setup app in Test mode.
+The ArcGIS IPS Setup app allows you to plan and perform survey recordings inside facilities to collect location data in areas where you want to enable ArcGIS IPS.
+Survey recordings can be uploaded from IPS Setup to an ArcGIS Online or ArcGIS Enterprise organization and converted to indoor positioning data using the Generate Indoor Positioning Dataset tool in ArcGIS Pro.
+If you have precise beacon positions and detailed wall information of the facility, an alternative approach is to generate indoor positioning data using the Generate Indoor Positioning Dataset tool without surveying the facility.
+Once you share an Indoor Positioning Data Service and enable ArcGIS IPS for your web map, you can test positioning accuracy using the IPS Setup app.

 During the survey, radio frequency measurements are collected.
-This dataset is used to generate a positioning file by running the Generate Indoor Positioning File tool in ArcGIS Pro, which is then used in the IPS Setup to provide real-time positioning.
-Positioning is calculated by comparing the beacons’ or Wi-Fi access points' signal strength observed at certain locations with the reference data (fingerprints) stored in the positioning file.
+This information is used by the Generate Indoor Positioning Dataset tool in ArcGIS Pro to generate positioning information, which is then used in the IPS Setup to provide real-time positioning.
+Positioning is calculated by comparing the beacons’ or Wi-Fi access points’ signal strength observed at certain locations with the reference data (fingerprints) stored in the Indoor Positioning Data Service.

 IPS Setup allows you to collect quality recordings that can be used to perform a quality assessment of your deployment by running tools in the Quality Assessment toolset.

 Use the same device to conduct the entire survey.
-If using multiple devices, use the same brand and model.
-Sensors differ from device to device, and you may experience different precision of IPS based on the device you are using.
-When processing survey recordings, the Generate Indoor Positioning File tool recognizes if different device models are used and provides a warning about the risk of a lower accuracy.
+If multiple devices must be used, use the same brand and model.
+Sensors differ from device to device and may result in different levels precision.
+When processing survey recordings, the Generate Indoor Positioning Dataset tool automatically detects when different device models are used and provides a warning about the risk of lower positioning accuracy.

 IPS Setup components